glenren/StoryArchive/README.md

 As a user, I want to...

+- As a user, I want to be able to add multiple Worlds to a WorldsLib
+- As a user, I want to be able to add multiple Characters to a CharacterLib
-- As a user, I want to be able to create multiple worlds
+- As a user, I want to be able to add multiple Pages to a PageLib
 - As a user, I want to be able to add world details to each world
 - As a user, I want to be able to add characters to each world's character library
 - As a user, I want to be able to add story pages to each world's story library